hrksingh/MySQL-Terminal-Cheatsheet/MySQL-Cheat Sheet.md

 +--------------------+
 ```

-4.It select database to use
+4. It select database to use
 ```mysql
 mysql> USE restapi;
 ```

-5.It shows current using DB
+5. It shows current using DB
 ```mysql
 mysql> SELECT DATABASE();